murtazarangwala99/NetflixGPT/README.md

 - Create SignUp user account(auth)
 - Implement SignIn user
 - Created Redux store with User Slice
+- Implemented Sign Out
+- Update Profile name and Image
+- BugFix: SignUp use Display name & profile image
+- BugFix: If user is not logged in the redirect to /browse to login page and vice-versa
+- Unsubscirbed to the onAuthStateChanged Callback
+- Register for TMDB Api, and get the API access token
+- Get data from TMDB now playing movie list
+- Created custom hooks
+- create movie slice
+- updated store with movies data
+- Planning for main and secondary container
+- fetched data for trailer video
+- update the store with trailer video data
+- embedded yt video and make it autoplay and mute
+- added tailwind classes to make main container looks good -

 ## Features / UI: